kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ### step4: Parameterize URL in question by Execution Profiles

-We are going to visit 2 URL using a single set of test scripts.
-We should parameterize the URL out of the test scripts.
+I am going to visit 2 URL using a single set of test scripts.
+Therefore I need to parameterize the URL out of the test scripts.
 The best way is to create 2 Execution Profiles for each URLs.

 I made 2 profiles named `google.com` and `google.co.jp` in the demo  project.
 Principally the name of Profile can be any.
 Each profiles contains a set of GlobalVariables: `URL`. as parameters which are environment-dependent.